 There is no relief from these mounds as your second shot to the green needs to be accurate with two traps right and one back left.

 The ditch comes into play here also.
-Watch your placement on this sloping green as position is key for a chance to 1 putt.
+Watch your placement on this sloping green as position is key for a chance to one-putt.

 One of the more demanding putting surfaces on the course.

-At the crest of the fairway sits two bunkers to capture the longer hitters.
+At the crest of the fairway sits a new garden ready to capture the longer hitters.

-One of the harder holes with the new moundings on the edge of the dam narrowing the fairway considerably.
+One of the harder holes with moundings on the edge of the dam narrowing the fairway considerably.

 Left is water, right are trees so aim to be long and central for any chance of being on the green for two.

-A longer hit will create havoc as you don’t want to be chipping back to this green that slopes to the front.
+Over hit your approach shot and you have a major problem as you don’t want to be chipping back to this green that slopes sharply to the front.

 A long hole with trees ready to play pinball with your shot on the right or left.